Thoroughbred Charities of America’s Thoroughbred Makeover candidate battles colic

-The evening prior to Otter’s arrival at the hospital, Dr. Lizzy Aksten of Piedmont Equine Practice in The Plains, Virginia, was called in to evaluate and treat Otter on the farm after he had displayed colic symptoms and seemed unusually dull.
+The evening prior to Otter’s arrival at the hospital, Lizzy Aksten of Piedmont Equine Practice in The Plains, Virginia, was called in to evaluate and treat Otter on the farm after he had displayed colic symptoms and seemed unusually dull.

-Upon locating an impaction in Otter’s large colon, Dr. Aksten administered Epsom salts, electrolytes, and Banamine.
+Upon locating an impaction in Otter’s large colon, Aksten administered Epsom salts, electrolytes, and Banamine.
 When the impaction did not resolve overnight, the gelding was referred to the Equine Medical Center.

 Once in the stall, Otter was started on fluid therapy and lidocaine, and administered fluids through a nasogastric tube.
 After a few hours, he began to display more significant signs of colic, and it was decided that surgical intervention would be necessary.

 Otter’s large colon was severely gas-distended and had to be decompressed using suction.
-During surgery, Dr. Maureen Kelleher, clinical assistant professor of sports medicine and surgery, found that his small colon was severely distended with multiple partial thickness serosal tears secondary to the distension.
+During surgery, Maureen Kelleher, clinical assistant professor of sports medicine and surgery, found that his small colon was severely distended with multiple partial thickness serosal tears secondary to the distension.

 A small colon enterotomy (an incision into the gastrointestinal tract) was performed, and feed material was rehydrated and removed from Otter’s small colon.
 The large colon was filled with firm manure.
 Both a small colon and a large colon enterotomy were necessary to remove all of the impacted feed material from the gelding’s system.

-Otter recovered remarkably well after surgery and remained comfortable under the watchful eyes of resident Dr. Megan Lowman and her team of clinical support staff.
+Otter recovered remarkably well after surgery and remained comfortable under the watchful eyes of surgery resident Megan Lowman and her team of clinical support staff.
 Intravenous fluid therapy, analgesics, and antibiotics were continued, but Otter was slow to pass manure.
 Fluid therapy was continued with minimal food intake until manure production and passage were normalized.

 After six days in the hospital, Otter was ready to go home with a diet plan and detailed rehabilitation information, including an abdominal wall exercise program to strengthen him during his recovery.